 ||Marilyn French (1929-2009)|

 American author and feminist scholar, who argued in her study The War Against Women (1992), that women's suppression is an intrinsic part of the male-dominated global culture.
 Marilyn French first gained fame with her debut novel The Women's Room (1977), which became an international bestseller.
-French's readers have said that her books have left them "with things to think about far into the future," and helped them to understand "why the feminist movement came to be" and "refuse to mindlessly accept any long-standing institution for the sake of tradition."
+When the book appeared she was dubbed "The writer with an AK-47". ('I do still believe that men are to blame ...' by Sharon Krum, The Guardian, 16 Jun 2006) French's readers have said that her works have left them "with things to think about far into the future," and helped them to understand "why the feminist movement came to be" and "refuse to mindlessly accept any long-standing institution for the sake of tradition."

 "Today, women are educated in most industrial countries, and can work in a variety (but not all) areas.
 But male superiors, reluctant to advance them, rarely place them on a track to higher office.
 In nonindustrial or developing countries, women hold about 6 percent of government posts; in most European nations, they hold 5 to 11 percent.'' (from The War Against Women)